stat545ubc-2023/mda-jstet/milestone_2.md

 ##### Create 3 histograms, with each histogram having different sized bins.
 Pick the “best” one and explain why it is the best.

-A bin width of 0.06 is a good choice in the case because it strikes a balance between capturing important patterns in the data and avoiding excessive noise.
+A bin width of 0.06 is a good choice in this case because it strikes a balance between capturing important patterns in the data and avoiding excessive noise.
 The smooth and continuous histogram bars make the visualization visually appealing and easy to interpret.
 Additionally, a